RITlug/runbook/docs/administration/github-org.rst

 Purpose
 *******

-The GitHub organization is a central place to manage club projects, an approximation of membership, and host some of our infrastructure.
+The GitHub organization is a central place to manage club projects, membership, and infrastructure.
 Most data is static and doesn't change often.
-The GitHub organization is usually relevant by individual club projects or when adding a new member.
+Setting up club projects or adding a new member is when you usually need to interact with the GitHub organization.

 ************